Ugrammer/UniversalMer-v2.0/README.md

  * universalmer -k55 -m20 dna3.fasta

 ## NOTE:
- * Output Location: All output files will be created in the same folder as the executable file.
+ * Output Location: All output files will be created in the current directory.
  * Alphabet: The default alphabet is DNA.
 To specify a different one, use the -a flag (e.g., -ap).
  * Spectrum Dumping: By default, the program will dump the spectrum for all k-mer sizes up to the maximum.
 This is equivalent to using the -dx 1-maximumk command.
  * Minimum Frequency: The default minimum frequency is 2.
 If you set this to a higher value, singleton patterns will not be included in the output.